-It is also expected that the younger people will take the elders' hands and put them to their forehead and say mano po which directly translates to "your hand, please."
+It is also expected that the younger people will take the elders' hands and put them on their forehead and say mano po, which directly translates to "your hand, please."
 This gesture is taught at an early age and is still very popular today.
 So, if you are in homestay accommodation and would like to get social approval, this is a good thing to do.
 Just make sure to ask if it's okay first before you grab Filipinos' hands!

 Colonized and oppressed by several countries before, the Filipinos have become hardworking people to the point that they are juggling multiple jobs just to make more money.
 Instead of just bickering and blaming everything on the government, Filipino values dictate that one should look for new ways to make sure that ends meet even while they are still young.
 For this reason, you will find a lot of working students who are getting part-time positions or looking to sell foods and items online with the goal of sustaining their educational needs.

-No matter what challenges that the day has for every Filipino, you will be surprised at how positive their perceptions are and how much enthusiasm they have about life and work.
+No matter what challenges the day has for every Filipino, you will be surprised at how positive their perceptions are and how much enthusiasm they have about life and work.
 If you are looking for people who will tirelessly help you in a time of need, you can never go wrong with connecting with the Filipino people.

 As we reach this part of the post, we hope that you were able to learn everything there is about the culture of the citizens in the Philippines.
-If you enjoyed this post and would like to learn more, we highly recommend that you check out our previous posts like the common cooking terms, popular breakfast food, and sweet desserts.
+If you enjoyed this post and would like to learn more, we highly recommend that you check out our previous posts, like the common cooking terms, popular breakfast food, and sweet desserts.

 If you are also interested in getting to know the Tagalog language better, then you should check out the Ling App.
 The Ling App is a FREE platform built to level up your understanding of 60+ foreign languages through the help of a gamified algorithm.
-If you are on the lookout for an app that is exciting and challenging, then download the Ling app today!
+If you are on the lookout for an app that is exciting and challenging, then download the Ling App today!